 With the noise they emit, sirens and alarm bells may deter an intruder or attract the attention of a passerby, but who responds to these alarms?
-Just like the story about the boy that cried wolf, many people ignore them due to the frequency and number of false alarms that occur.
 The cost of hiring security officers to patrol a property 24/7 is prohibitive and a luxury few businesses can afford.

-All ICT system controllers include an onboard Ethernet adapter with built in IP reporting functionality, with most controllers also including an onboard modem to communicate alarms via a traditional telephone line.
-If your existing alarm panel or dialer only supports ContactID, our PostX IP Reporting Module can be used to transition from traditional PSTN reporting to an IP capable device with minimal effort and at a low cost.
-It converts any standard ContactID alarm panel to an IP reporting device with full polling and PSTN backup options.
+All ICT system controllers include an onboard Ethernet adapter with built in IP reporting functionality, with standard 2-door controllers also including an onboard modem to communicate alarms via a traditional telephone line.

-When alarm systems first started reporting to a central monitoring station they often used a third party alarm dialer.
-This device had one or more inputs onboard, which would initiate a phone call to a central monitoring station.
-The dialler would use either a series of pulses or beeps, or DTMF (Dual-tone multi-frequency) tones to communicate a message to an alarm receiver at the monitoring station, much like morse code.
+When alarm systems first started reporting to a central monitoring station, they used a dialler which would initiate a phone call to a central monitoring station.
+The dialler would use a series of pulses or beeps, or DTMF (Dual-tone multi-frequency) tones to communicate, much like morse code.

-As technology improves and more and more services and functions are being performed online, traditional analog monitoring systems are being forced into the digital world.
-IP alarm monitoring achieves the same thing as ContactID alarm monitoring (to transmit an alarm message to a central monitoring station), only it does this across the internet.
+Technology has improved, and these systems have adapted to the digital world.
+IP alarm monitoring achieves the same thing as ContactID - it transmits an alarm message to a central monitoring station - only it does this across the internet.

-Another key feature is that IP monitoring is essentially always online to the monitoring station, with a default regular polling time of 90 seconds.
+Another key feature of IP monitoring is that it is essentially always online.
 Many alarm diallers only test once every 24 hours, or sometimes once every 5 days!
-Message transmission is almost instant, and a lost connection can be detected in 90 seconds or less.
+With IP monitoring, message transmission is almost instant, and a lost connection can be detected in 90 seconds or less.

-The ArmorIP protocol takes a ContactID message and encapsulates it inside a TCP/IP message.
-Along with this is the ability to add additional information if it is available, such as panel name, event time, panel type, serial number, zone or user name, and much more.
-This data is all transmitted across the internet to the monitoring station.
+ICT's ArmorIP protocol takes a ContactID message and encapsulates it inside a TCP/IP message.
+It also adds additional information where available, such as panel name, event time, serial number, user name, and much more.
+This data is all transmitted to the monitoring station across the internet.

-The message can be received at the monitoring station either by the existing receiver (if it is IP capable), or by the ArmorIP software running on a server.
-The ArmorIP software has the added advantage of being able to display all of the additional data that comes with the ArmorIP protocol.
-This means that changes to names of users, areas and zones on site will be transmitted to the monitoring station as they are seen on site, so there are no more mismatches between what the monitoring station and the people on site are looking at.
+The message can be received at the monitoring station either by the existing receiver (if it is IP capable), or by the ArmorIP software.
+The ArmorIP software has the advantage of being able to display all of the additional data that comes with the ArmorIP protocol.
+This means that names of users, areas, and inputs are transmitted to the monitoring station as they are seen on site, so there are no mismatches between what the monitoring station and what the people on site are looking at.